Merry-Go-Round (2017 film)

 Merry-Go-Round (2017, Ukraine, Poland.
 5 min.) – a short film by Ukrainian film director Ihor Podolchak, produced in 2017.

 Producers of the film, along with Igor Podolchak were Ihor Dyurych, Liliya Mlynarych, Max Asadchiy, Serhiy Nedzelskyy.
 Director of photography – Serhiy Mykhalchuk, art director Svitlana Makarenko.
 Music for the film was created by Oleksandr Shchetynsky.

 The world premiere of the film took place on July 9, 2017, in Australia in the program of the IFF in Perth "Revelation".
 The film was nominated for the National Film Award at the Odesa International Film Festival.

 A laconic exercise - only five minutes - by the Lviv artist-expressionist and director of baroque, somewhat, blurred psychodrama (Las Meninas, Delirium), in the genre of video sculpture.

 About the director

-Among the contemporary artists who became filmmakers, Ihor Podolchakis a figure odious.
+Among the contemporary artists who became filmmakers, Ihor Podolchak is a figure obvious.
 Unlike Matthew Barney and Marina Abramović he does not balance on the verge of conceptual video art but he is engaged in cinematography in its pure form.
 At the same time, Podolchak's films are much closer to experimental cinema than those films that are shot by other contemporary artists.